-So sang British pop star David Bowie on his 1976 album Station to Station; already established as a visionary artist and performer, Bowie was anticipating the future even then.
+So sang British pop star David Bowie on his 1976 album Station to Station; Bowie was anticipating the our future even then.

 His lyrics directly apply to a new tech-driven multimedia show about him, set to open at the Art Gallery of Ontario this fall.

 The show will span two floors at the AGO, in part to house a whack of interactive technology and audio gear used in the show.
 The Gallery is working with audio tech company Sennheiser, which is going to install its wireless guidePORT audio guide system and two immersive 3D sound simulations.

 David Bowie is made its debut at London’s Victoria and Albert Museum; the exhibition is now on tour and Toronto is its first North American stop.

 The high-tech show will present more than 300 of Bowie’s creations and collaborations in fashion, sound, theatre, art and film, from a career that spanned five decades.
 His impact on the music, arts and entertainment worlds in which he has worked is unquestioned, and this exhibit does his unique creativity full justice with its comprehensive collection of artifacts, memorabilia and media documentation.

 Gallery visitors will get the chance to use special RF-enabled audio guides with earphones that deliver music, narration and other soundtrack elements via wireless signals.

 Some basic content is stored on the bodypack receivers, but all music and video sounds get transmitted in real-time to the visitor, including the major concert clips and sequences.